nikefn/nikefn.github.io/_posts/2024-04-30-nighttime.markdown

 ![Happy times at SXSW, Photo shot by Andrea Escobar](/assets/images/blog-sxsw/groupsxsw.jpg)*Happy times at SXSW, Photo shot by Andrea Escobar*

 In the aftermath of this conference I intensified my reading.
-Afterwards, it was all magic — I got invited to SXSW, met many like-minded people, and experienced many new 'click' moments.
+Afterwards, it was all magic — [I got invited to SXSW](https://www.nighttime.org/vibelabs-unveiling-at-sxsw-how-can-nightlife-go-towards-greener-future-and-what-role-does-ai-play/), met many like-minded people, and experienced many new 'click' moments.
 One statement from the panel by Lutz resonated with me — that due to rising temperatures, urban life will likely shift towards the evening and night, making the topic ever more crucial to address.
 Well - how more important can it all get?!

 *As this blog post is getting a bit lengthy, let me continue with the concepts we came up with in the next one :) - Thanks for reading. btw - this is my first blogpost, yay :)*

 [^1]: Thanks to my sponsors allowing me to participate at SXSW - [Lutz and Vibelab](https://vibe-lab.org/#meettheteam) for the invitation and the ongoing inspiring discussions.
 And to [The German Center for Research and Innovation New York](https://www.dwih-newyork.org/en/event/vibelab-sxsw-2024/) for the financial support.
 [Link to the Panel Description](https://www.nighttime.org/vibelabs-unveiling-at-sxsw-how-can-nightlife-go-towards-greener-future-and-what-role-does-ai-play/).

-[^2]: Thanks [Jordi Nofre](https://novaresearch.unl.pt/en/persons/jordi-nofre) for picking up the phone and for talking.
+[^2]: First and foremost Lutz from Vibelab.
+As well big thank you to [Jordi Nofre](https://novaresearch.unl.pt/en/persons/jordi-nofre) for picking up the phone and for talking.
 [Jordi's research](https://scholar.google.es/citations?hl=en&user=CMtTJQsAAAAJ&view_op=list_works&sortby=pubdate) helped me a lot in understanding the topic better.
 Also [Kevin J. Gaston's work](https://scholar.google.co.uk/citations?hl=en&user=np4zMp8AAAAJ&view_op=list_works&sortby=pubdate) helped me so much.

 [^3]: See the [slides](https://drive.google.com/file/d/1NNyccauycP9rLKWHcROoYFiSQzGsh395/view?usp=sharing).